Resampling Techniques in GIS

 This method is generally used for continuous surfaces where much noise exists.
 Because it takes more neighboring cells compared to bilinear resampling, it’s good for smoothing data from the input raster grid.

-When should you use cubic convolution interpolation?
-Cubic convolution is used much less than bilinear interpolation.
+Generally, we use cubic convolution much less than bilinear interpolation.
 In particular, it’s good for noise reduction.
 For example, a synthetic aperture radar image might benefit from cubic convolution interpolation technique because it reduces noise which is commonly seen in radar.

 4 Majority Resampling

-While nearest neighbor resampling takes the cell center from the input raster data, the majority algorithm is based on the most common values found within the filter window.
+While nearest neighbor resampling takes the cell center from the input raster data, the majority algorithm uses the most common values within the filter window.

 Similar to the nearest neighbor algorithm, this technique is commonly used for discrete data like land cover classification and other types of raster grids with distinct boundaries.